-The postdoctoral fellowship years are a time of intense and deepening scholarship, and of continuing preparation for the careers that lie ahead of you.
-UBC is committed to ensuring that your experience here is rewarding and productive, and one from which you emerge wellprepared for a successful career, enabling you to make continued positive contributions to our world.
-The Postdoctoral Fellows Office was established in 2010 to support postdocs to these ends throughout their time at UBC.
+The Postdoctoral Fellows Office (PDFO) was established in 2010 to support postdoctoral fellows to these ends throughout their time at UBC.
 This handbook is one of many initiatives by the PDFO, and helps ensure that you are well-informed and prepared to make the most of your time here.
 Please read it carefully, and take a look at the PDFO website to discover the range of information and services available.
 I personally recommend taking advantage of the numerous and highly-rated professional development opportunities offered through the PDFO, as they can be invaluable in expanding and enriching your understanding and competencies in areas critical for success, now and in the future.
+Please remember that while vou may be part of a singular lab group, Department, or Research Centre/Institute, you are a member of a wider family of postdoctoral fellows across UBC that will provide countless opportunities to engage, reflect, and grow.
+Please take advantage of as many opportunities as possible to expand your horizons and growth.

-Postdoctoral fellows are crucial contributors to the research enterprise of our university, and we are delighted you have chosen to join us.
-Once, again, please accept my warmest welcome and best wishes for a rich and rewarding experience invaluable in expanding and enriching your understanding and competencies in areas critical for success, now and in the future.
+Postdoctoral fellows are absolutely crucial contributors to not only the research enterprise of our university, but the overall fabric that makes it a unique place to learn.
+Once, again, please accept my warmest welcome and best wishes for a rich and rewarding experience throughout your stay at UBC.

-Dr. Susan Porter Dean and Vice-Provost, Faculty of Graduate and Postdoctoral Studies
+Dr. Michael A. Hunt Dean pro tem, Faculty of Graduate and Postdoctoral Studies